 A Call is an association between endpoints and possibly between key transit points (such as network boundaries) in support of an instance of a service.
-The end-to-end association is termed a "Call," and the association between two transit points or between an endpoint and a transit point is termed a "Call Segment."
-An entity that processes a Call or Call Segment is called a "Call Manager."
+The end-to-end association is termed a "Call", and the association between two transit points or between an endpoint and a transit point is termed a "Call Segment".
+An entity that processes a Call or Call Segment is called a "Call Manager".

 A Call does not provide the actual connectivity for transmitting user traffic, but only builds a relationship by which subsequent Connections may be made.
-In GMPLS such Connections are known as Label Switched Paths (LSPs).
+In GMPLS, such Connections are known as Label Switched Paths (LSPs).
+This document does not modify Connection setup procedures defined in [RFC3473], [RFC4208], and [STITCH].
+Connections set up as part of a Call follow the rules defined in these documents.

 A Call may be associated with zero, one, or more than one Connection, and a Connection may be associated with zero or one Call.
-Thus full and logical Call/Connection separation is needed.
+Thus, full and logical Call/Connection separation is needed.

-An example of the requirement for Calls can be found in the ITU-T's Automatically Switched Optical Network (ASON) architecture [G.8080] and specific requirements for support of Calls in this context can be found in [RFC4139].
+An example of the requirements for Calls can be found in the ITU-T's Automatically Switched Optical Network (ASON) architecture [G.8080] and specific requirements for support of Calls in this context can be found in [RFC4139].
 Note, however, that while the mechanisms described in this document meet the requirements stated in [RFC4139], they have wider applicability.